 I mean, why do people have loud telephone conversations in public?

 As an introvert, I find the idea of strangers overhearing my private conversations excruciating.
 I am listening to a podcast with Ryan Holiday and Olga Khazan as we chug toward central Madrid.
 She is talking about her new book Me, But Better in which she challenges the notion of personality being fixed, arguing that we are what we do.
-The book talks about how she tried to become more extrovert (by doing more extrovert things until they become a habit) – so maybe I’ll buy it, perhaps even read it, but I think I’d miss my introversion if it disappeared and I’m not sure I want to fill this railway carriage with my private conversations, although not every extrovert is as annoying as hijos-de-puta-guy or as rude as puta-madre-guy.
+Apparently she trained herself to become more extroverted.
+I’m not convinced I want that.
+The ability to fill a railway carriage with one half of a phone conversation doesn’t strike me as personal growth.

 Hijos-de-puta-guy decides to start watching a video about how to change the privacy settings on his phone.
 This is ironic because he’s doing this very un-privately, and also because he has a pair of headphones clinging to his stupid neck which he could use if he wanted to.